I-CUREUS for Faculty

 Faculty members are requested to identify potential applicants for this program, to discuss opportunities related to their own research with interested students and to prepare a brief statement of the specific work that the student they choose to mentor will undertake, and the benefits that s/he will gain by engaging in the research.
 By co-signing the application, faculty members agree to supervise the work.
 At the end of the project, we will ask for participating faculty members’ feedback concerning their experience with the student and with the program as a whole.

 Standards of work should be set, outlining the responsibilities of the professor and the student.
 For example:

 A work plan and timeline should be agreed upon at the beginning.
 When possible, the student and professor should meet once per week.
 The students should maintain a work log.
 It will be expected that students share their I-CUREUS experience with other undergraduates through social media, Carleton websites and/or the Discovery Centre.

 Professors and their selected students apply jointly for the I-CUREUS program, using the official form.
 These applications are to be submitted online.

 The students’ work term will last a minimum of 8 weeks starting over the Fall or Winter semester.
 Students will be expected, on average, to dedicate 10-15 hours/week to their research project (not exceeding 150 hours at $15 per hour).
-Work must finish by the end of the Winter 2016 term.
+Work must finish by the end of the term indicated in the application.

 Research isn’t completed until it has been presented.
 The 2015-16 year marked the first I-CUREUS research fair, which brought research interns and faculty members as well as members of the wider Carleton community together to learn of the various types of research taking place across campus.
 Your I-CUREUS participant will present the research work that they complete under your supervision at this annual fair, to be held late in the Winter term.
 Please make time for this event in your calendar.